13 Best Cenotes near Playa Del Carmen (2020)

 Best for: experiencing the light beams cascading into the cenote cave, Instagrammers

 The spectacular Cenote Suytun became Instagram famous a few years ago.
 Cenote Suytun is famous for the beautiful light beams that stream down through the roof of the cenote onto the circular platform below.
 This cenote definitely lives up to the hype – it really is as beautiful in person as it is in photos.
-A visit is easily combined with a trip to the Coba ruins and only adds a few minutes to the round trip journey from Playa Del Carmen.
+A visit is easily combined with a trip to the Coba ruins and only adds around an hour to the return journey from Playa Del Carmen.

 Visitors are also allowed to swim in Cenote Suytun but many just stop by for the purpose of capturing some memorable photos.
 Swimmers are required to wear life jackets.

-Best cenotes near Valladolid tip: For most of the Valladolid Cenotes we recommend an early or late visit as the best way to avoid the crowds.
+Playa Del Carmen Cenotes tip: For most of the Playa Del Carmen Cenotes we recommend an early or late visit as the best way to avoid the crowds.
 However, the light beams at Cenote Suytun mean that a late morning/afternoon visit is best – this is when the light beams are most likely to shine directly onto the circular platform, a magical experience.
 The afternoons at Cenote Suytun can be busy with tour buses but sometimes busy can be best!